 Make sure to read your PayPal user agreement

-So user beware: If PayPal should suddenly go bankrupt, your money could lose your money forever.
+So user beware: If PayPal should suddenly go bankrupt, you could lose your money forever.

 *If you’re interest in the learning about the newest way scammers can steal your funds, check out this article: What is a PayPal Key and how did a hacker make one for me?

 Author’s note: Updated and checked for accuracy: Jan.
 2021